Let us know if you agree to cookies

 • criminal prosecution

-Where a board member is involved, this could lead to them being removed from the board.
+Where a board member is involved, they may be removed from the board.

 Certain offences carry criminal liability for corporate entities as well as individuals.
 Sanctions include significant fines and/or imprisonment.